KarolinaK-14/django_app_for_off_road_club/README.md

 The Blog subpage display articles.
 Only an authenticated user can add a new article.
 After clicking on a title you are redirected to article details.
 Besides photo and description, there are three buttons: comments, like and dislike.
-Like and Dislike can be used by everybody.
+Like and Dislike can be used by everyone.
 As for comments, all users can read existing comments, byt only authenticated users can add a new comment.

 ## Shop